 - Begin 2-year Intern coursework

 Earn your credential while serving as a paid, full-time classroom teacher

 We offer an intensive two-year Intern Program to provide second career professionals and recent graduates a non-traditional pathway into teaching.
-Our Intern Program includes practical, relevant coursework for Single Subject Math/Science and Multiple Subject candidates.
+Our Intern Program includes practical, relevant coursework for Single Subject Math or Science, Mild to Moderate Support Needs and Multiple Subject candidates.

 The SCOE Intern Program differs from traditional credential programs in the following ways:

 - Candidates complete a mandatory 120 hour Preservice

 - Interns are hired as full time, paid classroom teachers

 - Interns are not supervised by a master teacher

 - Interns are not student teachers